 The management bodies of a limited liability company (LLC) in different countries have their own specifics.
-The following are the features of foreign models and Uzbek model of LLC management.
+The following are the features of foreign models and the Uzbek model of LLC.

-The German model of management is a tri-level one.
+The German model of the control system is a three-link one.
 Between the shareholders ‘ meeting and the executive body, there is a supervisory board with a control function in relation to the management board (executive body).
-This is due to the separation of management and control institutions in the joint-stock laws of the countries of the Roman-German (civil) legal family.
+This is due to the separation of management and control institutions in the joint-stock laws of the countries of the Romano-German legal family.
 The German model has a weak board of directors.

-The Russian model is four-level or tri-level, it includes a general meeting, an optional supervisory board, a collegial management board and a sole executive body.
-With the introduction of the supervisory board, control over the management board and the sole executive body is strengthened.
+The Russian model is four-tier or three-tier, it includes a general meeting, an optional supervisory board, a collegial management board and a sole executive body.
+With the introduction of the supervisory board, control over the management Board and the sole executive body is strengthened.
 This is done in order to give more flexibility to participants.

 The Uzbek model of management bodies in an LLC can be dual-level or tri-level.